davidbelesp/NotEnoughFakepixel/README.md

 ![NEF](https://github.com/user-attachments/assets/9fa18c7e-fd19-4011-8a97-2b04445fba10)

-This is a fork and remaster of official NotEnoughFakepixel mod from GinaFro.
+This is a remaster of NotEnoughFakepixel mod from GinaFro.

 <div align="center">
     <a href="https://discord.gg/BJMUHGwqQu" target="_blank">